dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3409: Personal matters should not be regulated by state authority.
+### T3409: Consensual private bedroom activities are personal matters not for government interference.

 |Support|
 |---|